Data Labeling Quality in 2025: The Complete Playbook

 Continuous Quality Improvement in the Taskmonk System

 Quality is not a gate at the end; it is a loop.
-Taskmonk’s training data quality loop has five steps:

-establish baselines, set targets, automate checks, review retros, and act on drift.
+Taskmonk’s training data quality loop has the following steps: establish baselines, set targets, automate checks, review retros, and act on drift.

 1. Establish baselines